pedscoffee/PhysicianPromptEngineering/ai-scribe-best-practices.md

       <div class="card">
         <div class="card-body">
           <p class="text-lg">
-            AI medical scribes (like DAX, Abridge, Nuance Dragon Ambient, and others) can dramatically reduce documentation burden—but only when used correctly.
+            AI medical scribes (like DAX, Abridge, and others) can dramatically reduce documentation burden—but only when used correctly.
 This guide covers essential best practices for current AI scribe tools and introduces advanced techniques for further optimization.
           </p>
         </div>
       </div>